SiriDB/grafana-siridb-http-example/README.md

 > If you want to learn more about the admin tool, you can look at the Github page: https://github.com/transceptor-technology/siridb-admin#readme

-Create the database on the first siridb server which is running on port `9000`:
+Create the database on the first SiriDB server which is running on port `9000`:

 ```
 siridb-admin -u sa -p siri -s localhost:9000 new-database -d tutorialdb -t "s" --duration-num "6h"